-The Group has / had the following financial instruments - warrants and the conversion feature of the Group's debentures.
-The Group has not entered into contract for "other instruments" during 2014.
-The Group has no "Other Instruments" as at 30 September 2014 or 31 December 2013.
+The Group has the following financial instrument - a warrant.
+The Group has not entered into contract for "other instruments" during Q1 2015.
+The Group has no "Other Instruments" as at 31 March 2015 or 31 December 2014.

 Warrants

 Warrants which do not meet the criteria to be classified as an equity instrument are classified at fair value through the statement of operations and comprehensive loss and are recorded on the statement of financial position at fair value.
 Transaction costs are recognised in the statement of operations and comprehensive loss as incurred.